 You can also see for yourself EXACTLY what the difference between all the “similar” kits is.
 There are several downloadable pdf. files.
 Wayne has created one for each supplier as well as one for ALL suppliers.
 Click IAP Pen Tube and Dimensions Chart to view this tool in our “Resources” page.

-Along with the downloadable pdf. files, there is also an iPhone app available for iPhone users on iTunes for $.99, a small price to pay for such a helpful tool.
+Along with the downloadable pdf. files, there is also a phone app for iPhone and Android users for only $.99, a small price to pay for such a helpful tool.
 The app contains the same information as the pdf. but also has a few features that make it really awesome such as,